advaith1/howtodiscord/README.md

 Open-source documentation relating to DiscordApp/Hammer and Chisel.
 All content in this repository is my content, however the individual servers belong to the respective administrators and/or organisation.

+:warning: We're looking for Community feedback on changes here!
+Please vote and give your opinion on [this](https://github.com/ItsPugle/DiscordApp/issues/3) poll! :warning:

 ## Contacts
 Complaints/Questions about any official servers should be forwarded to [Discord Support](mailto:support@discordapp.com) or **Dabbit Prime#0896**.